citp/privacy-policy-historical/l/li/liv/livechatinc.com.md

 ## Data gathering entity

-Conducting its activity, under the business name of LiveChat, Inc., with its registered office: 405 North Street, Chapel Hill, NC 27514, United States of America, shall be the entity gathering personal data and other information.
+Conducting its activity, under the business name of LiveChat, Inc., with its registered office: One International Place, Suite 1400, Boston, MA 02110, United States of America, shall be the entity gathering personal data and other information.

 ## Commercial transactions